Nyheim Hines Player Prop Bets for NFL Week 17 | Indianapolis vs. Las Vegas 1/2/2022

 Matchup vs. Las Vegas

-- In his single career matchup against the Raiders, Hines notched 58 rushing yards, 41.5 more yards than his over/under in Sunday's game.
+- Hines recorded 58 rushing yards in his only career matchup against the Raiders, 41.5 more yards than his over/under in Sunday's game.

-- Hines did not have a touchdown run in that outing against the Raiders.
+- Hines did not have a touchdown run in that game against the Raiders.

-- In terms of defending against the run, the Raiders are 19th in the league, conceding 115.7 yards per game.
+- In terms of defending against the run, the Raiders are 19th in the NFL, conceding 115.7 yards per game.

-- The Colts are up against the NFL's 23rd-ranked D when it comes to rushing TDs allowed (16 this year).
+- This season the Raiders are ranked 23rd in the NFL in rushing touchdowns allowed (16).

 Recent Performances

-- Hines put together an 11-yard rushing performance in last week's matchup with the Cardinals, carrying the ball three times.
+- In last week's matchup with the Cardinals, Hines rushed for 11 yards on three carries.

-- Hines has run for 35 yards on six carries (11.7 yards per game) over his last three games.
+- During his last three games, Hines has rushed for 35 yards on six carries (11.7 ypg).

-- He also has five catches for 47 yards (15.7 per game) and one touchdown.

 Hines' Indianapolis Teammates